-It is our intent that when our pupils leave school, they will articulate tier 3 vocabulary of the PSHCE curriculum.
-They will know and remember key learning of PSHCE from their primary years.
+It is our intent that when our pupils leave school, they will articulate tier 3 vocabulary of all extracts that they read as part of our reading curriculum.
+They will know and remember key learning of reading VIPERS from their primary years.